Fenixkriss/IBM_Paris_Fashion/README.md

 IBM Data Science Certification.
 Restaurant in Paris.
 Final Assignment.

-# Prospects of a Lunch Restaurant in Paris, France.
+# Prospects of a Launch Restaurant in Paris, France.
 ## What is the best place for my restaurant business in Paris?